Core Rules

 Combat & Harm

 Combat in this game works like any other action.
 When you engage an enemy in melee combat you will usually inflict your damage automatically, unless there’s a significant threat of failing to hurt the enemy at all.
-The main consequence that you’re rolling to avoid is whether they hurt you back.
+The main consequence that you’re rolling to avoid, then, is whether they hurt you back.

 Ranged combat is the same.
 If it’s a tricky shot, you might be rolling to see whether you miss.
 If you’re firing into combat, you might be rolling to avoid hitting one of your allies by accident.
 If it’s an easy shot, though, you inflict damage automatically.